brainfo/denblab_trial/README.md

 /h5_input: h5 matrices from calling cell with EmptyDrops or Cellbender + cellranger count or dnbelab run
 /h5_analysis: general qc before and after scrublet

+## Temporary summary

+with the same parameters for EmptyDrops,

+- dnbelab retain double the number of nuclei
+- but those more retained nuclei are with less gene numbers

 ## Next step

 integrate matrices from both platforms with scVI